daniel-low-vet/XGBoost-DeepPainNegative/README.md

 0.8734927796575177}

 Permissions
+* The open access of this model is granted for research purposes only.
+Any use of the model for clinical decision-making is not recommended.
+The sole responsibility of patient care remains that of the attending veterinarian, and we assume no responsibility or liability if this model is used outside of its intended scope.
 * Contributions are welcome!
 If you'd like to improve the model or code, please open an issue or submit a pull request.
 * Cite us at Low D, Stables S, Kondrotaite L, Garland B, Rutherford S. Machine-learning-based prediction of functional recovery in deep-pain-negative dogs after decompressive thoracolumbar hemilaminectomy for acute intervertebral disc extrusion.
 Vet Surg.
 2025;1-10. doi.org/10.1111/vsu.14250